Gen Alpha Consumer Behavior: What Brands Need to Know Now to Optimize Marketing Strategies

 Leverages peer trust and social proof

-Micro-influencercollaborations, creator-led demos
+Micro-influencer collaborations, creator-led demos

 This strategy map should guide campaign briefs and measurement plans, with an emphasis on repeatable mechanics that respect privacy and encourage user creativity.